Our proposed merger with Australian Mutual Bank

 Who are we merging with and why were they chosen?

-We are proposing to merge with Australian Mutual Bank Ltd – a mutual bank that shares a similar heritage, values and future ambitions.
+We are proposing to merge with Australian Mutual Bank – a mutual bank that shares a similar heritage, values and future ambitions.

 Who owns Australian Mutual Bank Limited?